Tornado outbreak of April 8–9, 2015: Meteorological synopsis

 At 1:50 p.m.
 CDT (18:50 UTC), the SPC issued a tornado watch for northern and central Illinois, far northwestern Indiana, far southern Wisconsin, and portions of Lake Michigan.
 A 60% chance of two or more tornadoes was assessed across the watch box, with a 40% chance of at least one strong tornado.
-Isolated shower activity had already begun forming across the region just prior to the issuance of watch, eventually growing into a line of strong to severe thunderstorms, including supercells.
+Isolated shower activity had already begun forming across the region just before the issuance of watch, eventually growing into a line of strong to severe thunderstorms, including supercells.